Our community finds a shared vision in the instruction of Micah 6:8. We seek to shape our identity and purpose in light of these instructions:

 Community Events offer chances for the whole church to gather together in fellowship.
 We host a monthly community meal specifically to that end.
 We also gather for outside activities like hiking, beach trips, and Dodgers games – small manifestations of our drive to be relational.

 Men’s Ministry sets up monthly opportunities for men of all ages at Central Avenue Church to get together, usually centering on food and a short teaching.

-Women’s Ministry is being developed to give women an opportunity to connect with one another and grow together in life and faith.
+Women’s Ministry offers monthly opportunities for women of all ages to connect with one another and grow together in life and faith.

 We are committed to providing frequent opportunities to serve the poor and marginalized in our community and we partner with local ministries in order be God’s hands and feet in this world.
 We are committed to helping those with the most basic needs through our care kit ministry.
 But our care for those in need does not end with the homeless.
 We are also committed to addressing the real physical needs of those within our worshiping community, and to caring for our world.